North Korea–South Korea relations: Lee Myung-bak government

 The Korean DMZ in 2012, viewed from the north.

 The Sunshine Policy was formally abandoned by the new South Korean President Lee Myung-bak in 2010.

 On 26 March 2010, the 1,500-ton ROKS Cheonan with a crew of 104, sank off Baengnyeongdo in the Yellow Sea.
 Seoul said there was an explosion at the stern, and was investigating whether a torpedo attack was the cause.
 Out of 104 sailors, 46 died and 58 were rescued.
 Lee convened an emergency meeting of security officials and ordered the military to focus on rescuing the sailors.
 On 20 May 2010, a team of international researchers published results claiming that the sinking had been caused by a North Korean torpedo; North Korea rejected the findings.
 South Korea agreed with the findings from the research group and Lee declared afterwards that Seoul would cut all trade with North Korea as part of measures primarily aimed at striking back at North Korea diplomatically and financially.
 North Korea denied all such allegations and responded by severing ties between the countries and announced it abrogated the previous non-aggression agreement.

 On 23 November 2010, North Korea's artillery fired at South Korea's Yeonpyeong island in the Yellow Sea and South Korea returned fire.
 Two South Korean marines and two civilians were killed, more than a dozen were wounded, including three civilians.
-About 10 North Koreans were believed to be killed; however, the North Korean government denies this.
+About 10 North Koreans were believed to have been killed; however, the North Korean government denies this.
 The town was evacuated and South Korea warned of stern retaliation, with Lee ordering the destruction of a nearby North Korea missile base if further provocation should occur.
 The official North Korean news agency, KCNA, stated that North Korea only fired after the South had "recklessly fired into our sea area".

 In 2011 it was revealed that North Korea abducted four high-ranking South Korean military officers in 1999.